 - CyberArk empowers organizations to record and monitor user activity during privileged sessions, helping security teams both deter and detect the unauthorized use of privileged accounts.
 Real-time privilege session monitoring enables security teams to detect suspicious activity as soon as it occurs and remotely terminate the session to minimize any potential damage.
 Additionally, searchable audit logs and session recordings are stored in a tamper-proof vault to prevent privileged users from editing or deleting their history and to be available for review after the fact in order to gain a clear understanding of the scope and severity of an incident.

 - Utilize patch management across all systems on your network.
 Don’t just rely on Windows updates to keep you safe because any and all software can introduce new vulnerabilities.
 Employ firewalls and anti-virus/spyware programs on all systems on your network, push out updates to all machines as needed to reduce vulnerabilities introduced by misconfiguration and unnecessary default services.

 - Back up your data securely.
 A remote data backup service will enable your organization to use its network safely to back up data effectively without having to worry about physical drives that can be lost or stolen.
 Additionally, mandate encryption of all data transmissions and only allow encrypted data to be downloaded onto portable media.
-Avoid using public wi-fi networks as they may facilitate foreign interception of sensitive data.
+Avoid using public wi-fi networks as they may facilitate the foreign interception of sensitive data.

-If your organization has recently been impacted by a data breach or you are concerned that at least one of the practices above are not being enforced properly, CyberSheath has expert staff that can assess your organization’s security and determine the threat potential in any vulnerabilities you may have to prevent future attacks and data breaches.
+If your organization has recently been impacted by a data breach or you are concerned that at least one of the practices above are not being enforced properly, CyberSheath has expert staff that can assess your organization’s security and determines the threat potential in any vulnerabilities you may have to prevent future attacks and data breaches.
 We provide services that assist clients in building and maintaining successful security programs through privacy assessment, security advising, and professional consulting services across a variety of tools including RSA Archer GRC and CyberArk.